Lidell Townsell

-Lidell Townsell is a house-music artist from Chicago, Illinois.
+Willie Lidell Townsell is a house musician from Chicago, Illinois.
 He originally released numerous singles on the Trax and D.J.
 International labels.
 He released one album, Harmony, on Mercury/PolyGram Records as Lidell Townsell in 1992.
 Two singles from the album were hits in the US, "Get with U" and "Nu Nu"; the latter featured the duo M.T.F., whose members were singer Martell and emcee Silk E (no relation to Sylk-E. Fyne).